iperov/DeepFaceLive/doc/user_faq/user_faq.md

 <table align="center" border="0">
 <tr><td colspan=2 align="center">

+## Why does it require a graphic accelerator to work?

+The program is based on machine learning models.
+For example, face detection in the frame, facial point detection, face replacement.
+These models require intensive computations, which graphical accelerator can handle tens of times faster than on an ordinary processor.

 ## How to increase the quality of the picture?

 Play with different program settings, try different lighting in the room, a different camera angle.